 The opening of the conference looked miserable.
-The supreme commander gave his report in a very harsh, soldierly and frightening language, and nobody demanded the floor.
-The comrade Brezhnev requested permission to speak - we were in the meantime arguing with Dubcek and company, because they wanted to speak.
-The Soviet side made a short speech, one that was proper in such a situation, then we demanded the floor and the Czechs went crazy, and since Dubcek did not know how to give himself the floor, eventually they did not speak.
+They gave his report in a very harsh, soldierly and frightening language, and nobody demanded the floor.
+Then comrade Brezhnev requested permission to speak - we were in the meantime arguing with Dubček and company, because they wanted to speak.
+The Soviet side made a short speech, one that was proper in such a situation, then we demanded the floor and the Czechs went crazy, and since Dubček did not know how to give himself the floor, eventually they did not speak.